-Students who have not been admitted to the university may enroll in on-campus courses through Open University during the regular semester on a space available basis with the approval of the course instructor.
+Students who have not been admitted to the university may enroll in on-campus courses through Open University during the regular semester on a space available basis, provided all course prerequisites have been met.
 Courses taken through Open University prior to admission to the university may be transferred to meet graduate degree requirements with the approval of the graduate adviser and the graduate dean and are normally limited to nine units depending on the degree objective (see Transfer Credit).

-Special Session programs are offered through the College of Extended Studies.
-A matriculated student who is not in a special sessions program may only take courses through Special Session if the course is not being offered through the regular session, if the student must take the course as part of their program of study, and if the course will not be offered again prior to the student's planned graduation date.
-In these cases, if the student is taking regular session courses, he or she will have to pay special session fees and regular session fees given they are enrolled in the regular session.
+Special Sessions programs are offered through the College of Extended Studies.
+A matriculated student who is not in a Special Sessions program may only take courses through Special Session if the course is not being offered through the regular session, if the student must take the course as part of their program of study, and if the course will not be offered again prior to the student's planned graduation date.
+In these cases, if the student is taking regular session courses, he or she will have to pay Special Sessions fees and regular session fees given they are enrolled in the regular session.